MrFlygerian/BostonHousePrediction/README.md

 # BostonHousePrediction
-Regression training using boston house price data from 1978
+This is regression training using boston house price data from 1978